awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Contacts transferred out queue<a name="contacts-transferred-out-from-queue-historical"></a>

-Count of contacts transferred from the queue to another queue in a **Transfer to queue** contact flow\.
+Count of contacts transferred from the queue to another queue in a **Transfer to queue** flow\.

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is CONTACTS\_TRANSFERRED\_OUT\_FROM\_QUEUE\.
 + Type: Integer